2 years in a row! Hillside Residence in Tokyo has been granted the Iron A’ Design Award 2019.

-Furihata Architectural Design Office is renowned in the industry as a leader in “kominka” restoration.
-Japanese “kominka” are an old-style house, typically built in Japan’s pre-war period using traditional techniques and designs.
+Furihata Architectural Design Office is renowned in the industry as a leader in “kominka” renovation and restoration.
+Japanese “kominka” are timber folk house, typically built in Japan’s pre-war period using traditional techniques and designs.
 Due to societal and lifestyle changes these “kominka” are largely abandoned and unmaintained, however in recent years restoration initiatives have been gaining momentum.

 The number of “kominka” restorations carried out by Furihata exceeds 300, including both on-site and off-site restorations.
 These decades of experience have given the company the know-how to not only restore “kominka” to something close to their original form, but also to transform them into functional facilities such as accommodation, shops, restaurants, or anything else you can imagine, all while preserving the traditional characteristics that define them as “kominka.”

 Architectural design and building renovation

 Furihata Architectural Design Office stands at the forefront of building design, whether it be a home, office, or some kind of of public facility.
 The staff work closely with clients to determine exactly the design and style of building they are aiming for, even down to fine details such as what kind of atmosphere they want to create in specific rooms or areas.
 Achieving total client satisfaction is our utmost priority.